hanylovescode/zhiyanfoo.github.io/me/index.md

 layout: about
 ---

-Hello, my name is Micah Cowell.
-I am a self proclaimed web developer who likes the internet, hip hop, and fancy yo-yos.
+Hello, my name is Zhiyan Foo.
+I am a conscript in the Singapore's Army who prefers doing math and programming to grunt work.

-# What do you do?
+# What do you do in your free time?
-I make website and stuff.
-All the code I write is on my [Github](https://github.com/getmicah).
+When get time off from the Army, I like doing online courses, you can read more here.
+Other than that I like basketball and soccer and live music.

-# What programming languages do you use?
+# Why should I hire you?
-When making websites I like using Javascript and Sass.
-I also like Python and making linux scripts.
+If the work is interesting (mathy) and I'm learning, I'll invest a lot of myself in it.